An addendum to "The theory of implicit operations": Abstract

 \section{Abstract}

-In this addendum to \cite{CKMIMP}, we provide a pair of counterexamples relevant to the theory of implicit operations.
-More precisely, we exhibit a pp expansion of a variety that fails to be a variety (although it is a quasivariety).\ Furthermore, we construct a sequence of varieties possessing a nonequational congruence preserving Beth companion.
+In this addendum to \cite{CKMIMPv3}, we provide a pair of counterexamples relevant to the theory of implicit operations.
+More precisely, we exhibit a pp expansion of a variety that fails to be a variety (although it is a quasivariety).\ Furthermore, we construct a sequence of varieties possessing a congruence preserving Beth companion, but no simple Beth companion.